Can I File an Opioid Lawsuit for Painkiller Addiction?

 Furthermore, many families affected by this health crisis will watch their loved ones die from prescription opioid abuse.
 CDC statistics show that in 2015, more than 33,000 Americans died from opioid overdoses.
 New Jersey citizens have also lost loved ones to the prescription opioid epidemic.
 In 2015, more than 1,600 people in New Jersey died from fatal overdoses, per the CDC.
 Governor Chris Christie has called opioid drugs a “public health crisis”.

 The marketing strategies of opioid manufacturers have caused considerable damage to public health here in New Jersey and across the country.
 Individuals and family members affected by the overprescribing of narcotics deserve justice.
 It may be possible for these individuals to secure damages from these negligent companies by filing product liability and wrongful death claims against them.

 Questions about Filing an Opioid Lawsuit?
 Contact Our New Jersey Attorneys Today

 Keefe Law Firm is currently investigating and accepting prescription opioid claims in New Jersey and nationwide.
 We have a commitment to helping our clients solve difficult problems.
 Our firm has extensive experience holding medical device manufacturers and drug companies accountable for harming patients.
 We have helped clients injured by defective drugs and medical devices secure settlements worth millions of dollars.

 If the circumstances are correct, then it may be possible for you to file a claim against the drug companies that caused your addiction or a loved one’s dependency.
-Call 1-888-8-OPIOID or contact us online to speak with a pharmaceutical litigation lawyer at Keefe Law Firm today.
+Call 1-866-575-5000 or contact us online to speak with a pharmaceutical litigation lawyer at Keefe Law Firm today.
 We have offices conveniently located in Red Bank, Newark, New Brunswick and Point Pleasant.